Why visiting Nilpena Ediacara National Park should be on your 2023 bucket list

 2. It’s an active research site

-A new 3-year research project has been funded to be undertaken at Nilpena from January next year that will validate computer algorithms that examine fossil evidence and match what has been discovered in Nilpena’s ancient seafloor.
+A 3-year research project is currently underway at Nilpena that will validate computer algorithms that examine fossil evidence and match what has been discovered in Nilpena’s ancient seafloor.

 One of several fossil beds that have been unearthed in the hills of Nilpena Ediacara National Park.

-Nilpena is an active research site and being able to observe and understand what is happening is all part of a new fossil experience that is being created in the national park.
+Nilpena is an active research site and being able to observe and understand what is happening is all part of the national park's new fossil experience.

-During a future visit to the park, it’s very likely that you’ll be witnessing ground-breaking research before your eyes that will be of benefit to the world as we know it.
+During a visit to the park, it’s very likely that you’ll be witnessing ground-breaking research happening that will be of benefit to the world as we know it.

 3. It’s home to the crème de la crème of fossil beds